Digitalized-Energy-Systems/opfgym/opfgym/examples/README.md

 example of the IEEE 30-bus case.
 (Simbench systems are used by all benchmark environments because of their accompanying time-series data)

-To import the example environments, use `from mlopf.examples import <EnvironmentName>`.
+To import the example environments, use `from opfgym.examples import <EnvironmentName>`.